logicalgraphs/crypto-n-rust/src/pivot/quizzes/quiz18/BUIDLn.md

 ![CoinGecko Public API rate limits](imgs/08-rate-limits.png)

 Is one big pause better?
-Or isone little pause between each API-call better?
+Or is one little pause between each API-call better?